PIVX Zerocoin (zPIV) Technical Paper

 Fees (spend): No fee to spend zPIV back to PIV.

 Minimum PIV confirmation count required to mint zPIV: 6

 Minimum zPIV confirmation count required before spend: 20

-Additional requirements before zPiv can be spent: 3 mints added to accumulator after yours is added.
+Maturity requirement before zPiv can be spent: 1 new identical denomination mint added to accumulator after yours is added.

 Written by: jakiman, 4ml